0xJoeMama/progintro-hw0/cmdline/README.md

 I aliased rm to `gio trash` which moves stuff to a 'Trash' folder which I can restore the files from in a worst case scenario.

 ## byte10
-I log in and run 'la' to see all files in the home directory.
+I log in and run `la` to see all files in the home directory.

 ```sh
 $ la